WiFi Calling: Everything You Need to Know

 Calls made over WiFi go through the Voice Over Internet Protocol (VoIP) system.
 It converts voice and SMS into digital signals that travel via the internet.
 Those signals are routed to your carrier, converted to cellular, and sent to the recipient.
 The whole process occurs within seconds.

-How to Turn on WiFi Calling
+How to Turn On WiFi Calling

 iPhone WiFi Calling